Dates to Remember

 To vote absentee, a request must be received at least eight days prior to the election.
 The ballot must then be returned by close of polls on election day.

-The Indiana House of Representatives is the lower chamber of the Indiana General Assembly.
-Alongside the Indiana State Senate, it forms the legislative branch of the Indiana state government and works alongside the governor of Indiana to create laws and establish a state budget.
+The Indiana Senate is the upper chamber of the Indiana General Assembly.
+Alongside the Indiana State House of Representatives, it forms the legislative branch of the Indiana state government and works alongside the governor of Indiana to create laws and establish a state budget.

-Legislative authority and responsibilities of the Indiana House of Representatives include:
+Legislative authority and responsibilities of the Indiana Senate include:

 - Passing bills on public policy matters